Harrison, Arkansas: 20th century

-Harrison Race Riots of 1905 and 1909
+Harrison race riots of 1905 and 1909

 In 1905 and 1909, white race riots occurred in Harrison, which drove away black residents and established the community as one of hundreds of sundown towns in the country.

 In 1901, the building of the St. Louis and North Arkansas Railroad through Harrison bolstered the local economy.
 Economic hardship ensued following the railroad's bankruptcy on July 1, 1905.
-On October 2, 1905, a white mob breached the Harrison jail, captured two Black prisoners, drove the prisoners outside city limits, whipped them, and threatened them to leave the community.
-The white mob then went to the Black community and burned their houses and fired guns at their windows with the message that they should leave the town.
+On October 2, 1905, a white mob breached the Harrison jail, captured two black prisoners, drove the prisoners outside city limits, whipped them, and threatened them to leave the community.
+The white mob then went to the black community and burned their houses and fired guns at their windows with the message that they should leave the town.
 At least one person, railroad worker George Richards, was murdered during the event.
 Local law enforcement declined to take action to press charges for the riot.

 On January 18, 1909, Charles Stinnett was arrested and charged with the rape of a white woman named Lovett.
 Although Stinnett testified that he did not assault the woman and only meant to rob her, a jury sentenced him to hang on February 26, 1909.
-A mob arrived at the jail to lynch Stinnett after learning that Lovett was very ill, and the mob's presence forced many remaining Black residents out of Harrison on January 28, 1909.
+A mob arrived at the jail to lynch Stinnett after learning that Lovett was very ill, and the mob's presence forced many remaining black residents out of Harrison on January 28, 1909.
 Stinnett was set to be hanged on March 24, 1909, but his execution was delayed for three hours because he was drunk.
-Stinnett died as a result of strangulation from a failed hanging fifteen minutes after his execution began.
+On the gallows, Stinnett confessed that he had attempted to rape the woman.
+He died as a result of strangulation from a failed hanging fifteen minutes, but fall knocked him unconscious and he died "without a struggle".

 Later 20th century

-The bank robber and convicted murderer Henry Starr was in Harrison on February 18, 1921, when Starr and three companions entered the People's State Bank and robbed it of $6,000.00.
+The bank robber and convicted murderer Henry Starr was in Harrison on February 18, 1921, when Starr and three companions entered the People's State Bank and robbed it of $6,000.
 During the robbery, Starr was shot by the former president of the bank, William J. Myers.
 Starr was carried to the town jail, where he died the next morning.

 On May 7, 1961, heavy rain caused Crooked Creek, immediately south of the downtown business district, to flood the town square and much of the southwestern part of the city.
 Water levels inside buildings reached 8 ft.
 Many small buildings and automobiles were swept away.
 According to the American Red Cross, four people died, 80 percent of the town's business district was destroyed, and over 300 buildings were damaged or destroyed in losses exceeding $5.4 million.

 In 1962, Sam Walton opened his second Walmart store in Harrison.

 In 1982, Kingdom Identity Ministries, an anti-gay Christian Identity outreach ministry identified as a hate group by the Southern Poverty Law Center, was founded in Harrison.